 Today you learned that there is no debate between Living Trust vs. Revocable Trust.
 They actually hold the same meaning, and you can correctly call it a Revocable Living Trust.
 Having peace of mind is reason enough to set one up.
 Because you get to retain direct access, control, and benefit of your property, there is no reason to wait.
 This tool allows you to be proactive and protect your assets early in life, even when the future is uncertain.
 You can always change and update the Trust at any time.
 Further, you have the option of revoking it if you later decide to use a different tool entirely.
 Having a Revocable Living Trust is empowering.

 Ready to get started and set up your Revocable Living Trust?
 We can help you with that!
 Our Trust product includes a Revocable Living Trust, a Pour Over Will, a Living Will, a HIPAA Authorization, and a Power of Attorney.
 It covers all of your estate planning bases in one easy, affordable bundle.
-Get started here.
+Start your online Trust today!

 Is there a question here we didn’t answer?
 Browse more topics in our Learn Center or chat with a live member support representative!